cyberscan/ts-node-cloud-builder/README.md

   - uses: cyberscan/ts-node-cloud-builder@master
     with:
       args: build
   #
-  # You could also invoke any arbitrary command by specifying it as
-  # entrypoint.
-Bash might be handy occasionally, for example:
-  #
-  - uses: cyberscan/ts-node-cloud-builder@master
-    with:
-      entrypoint: bash
-      args: |
-        -c
-        case "$SOMETHING" in
-          "banana")
-            echo "apple"
-            ;;
-          "apple")
-            echo "banana"
-            ;;
-          *)
-            echo "pineapple-pen"
-            exit 1
-            ;;
-        esac
-  #
   # You should, whenever possible, specify the target major version
   # of node.js to use during a build.
 Otherwise, it defaults to using